Vania1021/focusflow/README.md

-# FocusFlow: The External Frontal Lobe for the Human Mind
+# FocusFlow: Mastering the speed of thought, not the speed of executive dysfunction.

 **FocusFlow** is a bio-adaptive software ecosystem designed to eliminate cognitive exclusion by dynamically remapping the digital world to fit the human brain.
 The platform serves as an **“external frontal lobe,”** utilizing Azure AI and multimodal processing to transform overwhelming data into structured, high-signal intelligence in real time.